In the United States, there are seven basic options for a consumer who wishes to pursue a dispute with an airline, travel agent, or tour operator:

 Save the Word file into PDF for upload and submission.

 The DOT contacts change from time to time.
-The three DOT contacts listed above are current (to my knowledge) as of October 2016, but change from time to time.
+The three DOT contacts listed above are current (to my knowledge) as of October 2016.

 Here's what to expect after filing: